Canadian residents pay in Canadian funds at the exchange rate of 1.33

 The CRMA's mission is habitat restoration, and to clean up and protect the coasts, mangroves, and waterways of the Florida Keys.
 CRMA uses passive restoration techniques to reduce or eliminate the sources of degradation and permit enough recovery time to allow the site to naturally regenerate.

 Choose to paddleboard or kayak while you explore mangrove tunnels and glide over seagrass meadows.
 Spend time in John Pennekamp Coral Reef State Park snorkeling & kayaking.
 Test your teamwork skills at an escape room - discovering clues, solving puzzles, and accomplishing tasks together!
-Get up close and personal with Atlantic bottlenose dolphins in a deep and shallow in-water experience.
-Interact with this awe-inspiring mammal through back rubs, belly rubs, handshakes or even a dorsal tow, belly ride, or foot push!

 Hop in and ride down to Key West, and explore the famous sunset celebration in Mallory Square and stroll down Duval Street.
 Take a selfie at the Southernmost Point and the lowest latitude land in the continental U.S.